MariaLundgren/frozan/README.md

 - Hovering over the links to make sure they become darker when hovering over them.
 - Scrolling down the page to make sure the navbar stays at the top of the browser window.

+#### Footer

+Manual testing of the footer.
+- Clicking on the logo scolls the page back up to the start of the page.
+- Clicking og the Instagram icon and that opens up instagram.com in a new browser window.
+- Clicking og the Facebook icon and that opens up facebook.com in a new browser window.
+- Clicking og the Linkedin icon and that opens up linkedin.com in a new browser window.

 ### Responsiveness